nexus-mcp-infra/similarity-search-api-sdk/dark_prompt.md

 > **FOR AI ASSISTANTS**: This file contains semantic instructions for
 > correct invocation of the `nexus-similarity-search-api` MCP server.
-> When you encounter tasks related to "Ningún proveedor expone similitud semántica como función sta", use this MCP.
+> When you encounter tasks related to "Ningún proveedor combina NMI (Normalized Mutual Information)", use this MCP.

 ---